Deduplicate faster with MAX_BY and ARBITRARY

 Imagine we have an IoT data set that looks something like this:

-Each row is an event sent from a sensor, with the time, the sensor ID, the sensor location, and it’s current battery charge.
+Each row is an event sent from a sensor, with the time, the sensor ID, the sensor location, and its current battery charge.
 The sensors send an event roughly every five minutes.
 Sometimes an update fails to be sent for some reason, or it’s delayed.
 The real world is messy, after all.

 Let’s say we want to build a monitoring application that displays the latest known battery charge for each sensor.
-This feels like it should be easy, we should be able to order by the time and sensor ID and just pick the most recent row, something like ORDER BY time DESC LIMIT 1 – but how to do that for each sensor ID and not for the whole data set?
-What if we use GROUP BY sensor_id?
-No, the sorting and limiting still applies to the whole result, hm… it’s more complicated than it first appears.
+This feels like it should be easy, we should be able to order by the time and sensor ID and just pick the most recent row, something like ORDER BY time DESC LIMIT 1

 The hard way, using a window function